 Thai verification available

-Thai citizens can be verified using government, commercial and credit data sources.
-Institutions can verify and validate their customers’ names, dates of birth, gender, province, phone number, addresses (based on their documentation) and document numbers.
-Citizens of Thailand can be verified using the following documents:
+Thai citizens can be verified using government, commercial and credit data sources, including support from the Royal Thai Embassy for verification of Thai nationals living abroad.
+Institutions can verify and validate their customers' names, dates of birth, gender, province, phone number, addresses (based on their documentation) and document numbers.
+Citizens of Thailand can be verified in different ways such as the Thai national identification card, passport, and driver's license.

 National identity card

 The Thai national identity card is the official identity document issued by the Department of Provincial Administration, Ministry of the Interior.
-This document can be received by Thai citizens between the age of 7 and 70 years.
-You can verify your customers’ first name, last name, date of birth, and card number.
+This Thai ID card can be received by Thai citizens between the age of 7 and 70 years.
+With this Thai national ID card, you can verify your customers' first name, last name, date of birth, and Thai identity card number.

 Passport

 The Passport Division by the Department of Consular Affairs within the Ministry of Foreign Affairs issues the Thai passport.
-In 2020, a third version of the e-Passport was released that contains technical specifications that comply with the standards set out by the International Civil Aviation Organization (ICAO).
-The e-Passport includes biometric data, helps to improve the verification process at immigration, and contains security features to prevent forgery.
-You can verify your customers’ first name, last name, date of birth, passport number, and nationality.
+In 2020, a third version of the e-passport was released by the Thai government that contains technical specifications that comply with the standards set out by the International Civil Aviation Organization (ICAO).
+The e-passport includes biometric data, helps to improve the verification process at immigration, and contains security features to prevent forgery.
+You can verify Thai nationals' first name, last name, date of birth, passport number, and nationality.

-The Department of Land Transport under the Ministry of Transport issues the Thai driver’s licence.
+The Department of Land Transport under the Ministry of Transport issues the Thai driver's license.
 It allows you to drive in Thailand and other Association of Southeast Asian Nation (ASEAN) states without an international driving permit.
-You can verify your customers’ first name, last name, date of birth, and licence number.
+You can verify the holder's identity information such as first name, last name, date of birth, and licence number.

 AML Screening

 Global watchlists can identify if Thai citizens are high-risk individuals or entities.
-You can screen your customers against PEPs, Sanctions, and adverse media lists.
+You can screen your customers against PEPs, Sanctions, and adverse media lists through the required documents for verification.